mfcochauxlaberge/jsonapi/README.md

 If you are familiar with the specification, reading the `Request` struct and its fields (`URL`, `Document`, etc) should be straightforward.

+### Schema

+A `Schema` contains all the schema information for an API, like types, fields, relationships between types, and so on.
+See `schema.go` and `type.go` for more details.

+This is really useful for many uses cases:

+* Making sure the schema is coherent
+* Validating resources
+* Parsing documents and URLs
+* And probably many more...

+For example, when a request comes in, a `Document` and a `URL` can be created by parsing the request.
+By providing a schema, the parsing can fail if it finds some errors like a type that does not exist, a field of the wrong kind, etc. After that step, valid data can be assumed.

 ### Type

 A JSON:API type is generally defined with a struct.